fja05680/pinkfish/README.md

 **06-22-2020: Add Shorting cabability, i.e. (see short-sell example; portfolio example)**
 **06-13-2020: Add Portfolio cabability, i.e. multiple stocks at the same time (see portfolio example)**
 **06-13-2020: Support ended for Python2.7.
 Now Pinkfish is Python3 only**
 **04-25-2020: Update for xubuntu 20.04; minor fixes for latest libraries; test everything against Python3.8**
-**02-16-2020: Download latest time series for every S&P 500 component (see sp500-components-timeseries example)**
-**02-16-2020: Update your entire ticker symbol cache to latest time series (see update-cache-symbols example)**
-**01-31-2020: Add basic multi symbol support (see trade-two-symbols example)**

 A backtester and spreadsheet library for security analysis.